 - Made of Explodium: Bob explodes dramatically on death, whether he's hit by spikes, lasers, or fire.

 - Nintendo Hard

 - Platform Hell: Once you reach levels in the 100s, the level generator throws out so many traps that you'll need superb reflexes to navigate the level safely.

 - Save the Princess: Subverted.
-Bob wanted to get orb and he didn't care about the princess all along.
+Bob just wanted to get orb.
+He didn't care about the princess all along.

 - This trope is also exploited.
-Princess let herself to be kidnapped by evil king in order to later kill both him and Bob, because she wanted orb too.
+The princess let herself to be kidnapped in order to kill a kidnapper and Bob, because she wanted orb too.

 - Time Trial: Time Crisis, Hero Rush and Hybrid Rush modes start you out with 15 seconds, and add a second or two for every diamond you collect.